ng256/Tools/Dispose.md

-# Automatic IDisposable Base Class Implementation
+# Automatic IDisposable Base Class C# Implementation

 The **Disposable** class provides a robust implementation of the **IDisposable** pattern.
 It ensures that both managed and unmanaged resources are disposed of properly.
 It also automatically disposes properties and fields of the instance that implement IDisposable, making it a useful base class for objects that manage resources requiring explicit cleanup.
 To use this class, simply add *Disposable.cs* to your project.
 The class is implemented to support different versions of .NET, ensuring compatibility across various environments.